 In November 2000, DOE established the Upton Ecological and Research Reserve at BNL.
 The 530-acre Upton Reserve (10 percent of the Laboratory's property) is on the eastern portion of the site, in the Core Preservation Area of the Central Pine Barrens.
 The Upton Reserve creates a unique ecosystem of forests and wetlands that provides habitats for plants, mammals, birds, reptiles, and amphibians.
 From 2000 to 2004, funding provided by DOE under an Inter-Agency Agreement between DOE and the U.S. Fish & Wildlife Services was used to conduct resource management programs for the conservation, enhancement, and restoration of wildlife and habitat in the reserve.
 In 2005, management was transitioned to the Foundation for Ecological Research in the Northeast (FERN).
-The Laboratory continues to utilize the Upton Reserve Technical Advisory Group, made up of local land management agencies, to assist BNL and FERN with technical expertise and help determine natural resource management policy for the Laboratory and the Upton Reserve.
 Management of the Upton Reserve falls within the scope of BNL's Natural Resource Management Plan, and the area will continue to be managed for its key ecological values and as an area for ecological research.
 Additional information regarding the Upton Reserve and the Laboratory's natural resources can be found in Chapter 6 of this report.